hashlab/use-hash/readme.md

 _API Docs source: https://docs.hash.com.br/reference#create-merchant_

-*_Note about MCC field: In production when creating a company you have to send the correct MCC number since the costs related to a transaction are referenced from the MCC.
-If you are integrating our API now you should already have the MCCs that will be used since this is done before the API integration step._

 ## Create affiliation

 After creating a company you have to have to create an affiliation which will contain the provider used in order to register transactions.
 In order to do that we send this request: